Omni Calculator logo

 The differences in temperatures are really small — that's why it's so crucial to take your measurements at exactly the same time.

-However, if your alarm clock was to ever fail you, you'll be always welcome to use our BBT calculator for pregnancy. 🤓
+However, if your alarm clock was to ever fail you, you'll always be welcome to use our BBT calculator for pregnancy. 🤓

 What happens to BBT in pregnancy?